About University Police and Public Safety

 University Police and Public Safety provides multiple resources and services, including police services, behavioral threat management, Clery compliance and police records, emergency management, and physical security.

 The police division is a full-service police agency with sworn police officers who have full law enforcement authority.
-University Police is one, cohesive department serving 22 campuses across Pennsylvania.
+University Police is one, cohesive law enforcement unit serving 22 campuses across Pennsylvania.
 Specialized units include:

 - Criminal Investigations